pascualmj/dh-todo-app/README.md

 ## 🚀 Run this project

-After cloning this repository just open the terminal on the same app's directory and run `npm install && npm` 😀
+After cloning this repository just open the terminal on the same app's directory and run `npm install && npm start` 😀

 ## 👍 Feel free to use this boilerplate